knaagar/responsive-navbar/README.md

 </div>
 ```

 > This is in development and more attributes, flexibility and professionalism will be added in the future.
-More styling features will be added to quickly create a navbar and get right started away with the website.
+More styling features will be added too.